rljson/converter/README.public.md

 ##### Component References

 RLJSON provides the concept of hard-linked References, which means, that on any Components Object you can reference another Components Objects by suffixing the components Key by "Ref" and by providing its unique reference (Hash).
+Otherwise its possible to reference a sliceId of another Type by just suffixing the types Key by "SliceId".

 ```ts
 const json = [